-10 tips for sleeping in hot weather
+Hot weather: How to sleep in the heat

 Be careful about soft drinks.
 Many contain large amounts of caffeine, which stimulates the central nervous system and makes us feel more awake.

 Avoid drinking too much alcohol as well.
-Many people drink more when the weather is hot, as they're going along to more social occasions.
+Many people drink more when the weather is hot.

 Alcohol might help us fall asleep but it promotes early morning waking and a poorer quality of sleep overall.